-The only requirement to buy life insurance or funeral insurance in the U.S. is that the applicant must be in the U.S. to take the application and medical exam.
+The only requirement to buy life insurance in the U.S. is that the applicant must be in the U.S. to take the application and medical exam.
 It’s okay if you’re a foreign national and just here on vacation, provided that you have some sort of ties to the U.S., but these things must be done here in the states.
 Most insurance companies require you purchase a minimum of $250,000 of coverage, but all policy options are available to you, including term life insurance, universal life, or whole life insurance.

 What is a Non-U.S. Resident?